DShield-ISC/dshield/README_openSUSE.md

 In order to use the installation script on the Raspberry Pi, you will need to first prepare it.
 For openSUSE it is assumed that you are using openSUSE for this preparation.

-- get the openSUSE image for your Raspberry Pi for Leap 15.2 [RPI3 from](http://download.opensuse.org/ports/aarch64/distribution/leap/15.2/appliances/openSUSE-Leap-15.2-ARM-JeOS-raspberrypi3.aarch64.raw.xz) or [RPi4 from](http://download.opensuse.org/ports/aarch64/distribution/leap/15.2/appliances/openSUSE-Leap-15.2-ARM-JeOS-raspberrypi4.aarch64.raw.xz) for Tumbleweed [RPi3 from](http://download.opensuse.org/ports/aarch64/tumbleweed/appliances/openSUSE-Tumbleweed-ARM-JeOS-raspberrypi4.aarch64.raw.xz) or [RPi4 from](http://download.opensuse.org/ports/aarch64/tumbleweed/appliances/openSUSE-Tumbleweed-ARM-JeOS-raspberrypi3.aarch64.raw.xz)
+- get the openSUSE image for your Raspberry Pi for Leap 15.3 [RPI3 from](http://download.opensuse.org/ports/aarch64/distribution/leap/15.3/appliances/openSUSE-Leap-15.3-ARM-JeOS-raspberrypi3.aarch64.raw.xz) or [RPi4 from](http://download.opensuse.org/ports/aarch64/distribution/leap/15.3/appliances/openSUSE-Leap-15.3-ARM-JeOS-raspberrypi4.aarch64.raw.xz) for Tumbleweed [RPi3 from](http://download.opensuse.org/ports/aarch64/tumbleweed/appliances/openSUSE-Tumbleweed-ARM-JeOS-raspberrypi4.aarch64.raw.xz) or [RPi4 from](http://download.opensuse.org/ports/aarch64/tumbleweed/appliances/openSUSE-Tumbleweed-ARM-JeOS-raspberrypi3.aarch64.raw.xz)

 - put it onto a micro-SD card (e.g. using procedures described [here for RPi3](https://en.opensuse.org/HCL:Raspberry_Pi3) or [here for RPi4](https://en.opensuse.org/HCL:Raspberry_Pi4)
 - insert the micro-SD card in the Pi and power it on, to boot the Pi from the micro-SD card.
     - the system will use DHCP to get network parameters o.a. the IP address.
 - if you do not have a monitor connected you will be able to use ssh to connect.
-- connect to the device using an ssh client (port 22), log in with user *root*, password *linux*
+- connect to the device using a ssh client (port 22), log in with user *root*, password *linux*
 - __CHANGE THE DEFAULT PASSWORD__ for the *root* user (better: use keys to authenticate and set *PermitRootLogin* to *prohibit-password* in */etc/ssh/sshd_config*)

     *passwd*